benchittle/pressure-transducer/documentation/notes.md

 *Ongoing notes are kept at the top of this file.
 Dated entries with various thoughts and findings follow.*

 ## Overview
 These notes begin with the development of a new pressure sensor, after DIY2.
-With this new sensor, the goal is to be able to deploy multiple sensors nearshore and maintain a wired connection from a central device(s?) on the shore to each sensor underwater.
-This will supply power to each sensor while also allowing them to transmit readings back to the shore in real time.
+With this new sensor, the goal is to be able to deploy multiple sensors nearshore ~and maintain a wired connection from a central device(s?) on the shore to each sensor underwater.
+This will supply power to each sensor while also allowing them to transmit readings back to the shore in real time.~

 ## Sensor Use Cases

 ### Deployment
 The sensor will be prepared and assembled within the housing before travelling to the deployment site.
-The sensor will be unpowered until it is ready to deploy.
-At this point, the sensor will be plugged into a power supply / data channel "hub" via a waterproof cable, turning it on.
-Readings from the sensor should begin being transmitted to the shore hub.
-If the sensor is functioning properly, it can be deployed underwater after an additional check to make sure the housing is properly sealed.
+The sensor will be unpowered until it is ready to deploy. ~At this point, the sensor will be plugged into a power supply / data channel "hub" via a waterproof cable, turning it on.
+Readings from the sensor should begin being transmitted to the shore hub.~ If the sensor is functioning properly, it can be deployed underwater after an additional check to make sure the housing is properly sealed.

 ---
 ---

+# 3 May 2022

+## Controlling Power to the microSD Card
+Being unfamiliar with the available options for electronic switches, my first thought was to use a BJT (a basic kind of transistor) to toggle the power to the card on and off using a GPIO pin from the MCU (I can't just pin power the card because current spikes during certain operations could exceed the ESP32's max current draw from GPIO pins).
+The card itself would be connected to the 3V3 line of the FireBeetle board.
+Unfortunately, it seems BJTs see a relatively large voltage drop across the collector and emitter (I was measuring ~0.5V using an SS8050 NPN transistor) which would knock the voltage down too far for the microSD (it should be at 3.3V).

+A little extra reading introduced me to an alternative solution: MOSFETs.
+These transistors function similarly to BJTs, but they switch on/off based on a voltage threshold (rather than current with BJTs), and more importantly, they tend to have much lower voltage drops.
+As of now, my understanding is that a low-side logic-level N-channel MOSFET would be a good choice for this project.
+(Low-side means the MOSFET goes after the microSD in the circuit, N-channel is like how BJTs have NPN vs. PNP, and logic-level means the threshold voltage of the device is low e.g. 2.5V or lower for a 3.3V MCU.)
+[This one, the IPP055N03LGXKSA1](https://www.digikey.ca/en/products/detail/infineon-technologies/IPP055N03LGXKSA1/1996759), might do the job.

+I might not have time to add this to the current design before the upcoming deployment, however, and this could really impact battery life.
+Assuming a capacity of 2000mAh in the 3 AA alkaline batteries, and a sleep current of 0.5mA without switching off the microSD, the device would naively last for around 2000/0.5 = 4000 hours.
+This isn't so bad, but in reality the device will be drawing more current, and sleep current *should* be <0.1mA.
+When the ESP32 wakes up to take a sample, it could draw several mA of current for a short period of time.
+Writing to the microSD, even if I can buffer several hours of data, is also capable of eating up current.
+I can't really estimate the impact on longevity without more tests, but I doubt it will be negligible.

 # 2 May 2022